sbeliakou/linux-lab/Quiz Questions/README.md

 - [ ] search myfile
 - [ ] where myfile
 #### module 07.
 Linux Users and Groups
+How to create group with custom gid?
+- [ ] groupadd group_name
+- [x] groupadd group_name -g 1250
+- [ ] create group 1250

+How to create user and assign him to group1?
+- [x] useradd -g group1 -G group1 user1
+- [ ] useradd user1
+- [ ] useradd user1 group1

+How to switch to user2?
+- [x] su - user2
+- [x] su user2
+- [ ] su
 #### module 08.
 File Permissions, Links
+Identify the following permissions: -rwxrw-r--
+- [ ] Read, write and execute by everyone, read and write for group members and read only for the owner
+- [x] Read, write and execute by owner, read and write for group members and read only for everyone else
+- [ ] Read, write and execute by group members, read and write for the owner and read only for everyone else
+- [ ] Read, write and execute by group members, read only for owner and read and write for everyone else

+Select the right octal equivalents for the permissions
+- [x] -rwxrw-r-- = 764
+- [ ] -rw------- = 500
+- [x] -rwxrw-r-x = 765
+- [ ] -rw-r--r-- = 655
+- [x] -r-------- = 400

+How to create symlink to the /home/folder1?
+- [ ] cp -r /home/folder1 mylink
+- [x] ln -s /home/folder1 mylink
+- [ ] mv -f /home/folder1 mylink

 #### module 10.
 Filesystems, Devices
 #### module 11.
 Working with LVM
 #### module 12.
 Processes Hierarchy